Advanced Animal Systems

 ICASA Awards Grants to Develop Animal-Health Monitoring and Diagnostic

 International Consortium for Antimicrobial Stewardship in Agriculture

-The International Consortium for Antimicrobial Stewardship in Agriculture (ICASA) is a public-private partnership created to advance research on antimicrobial stewardship in animal agriculture.
-FFAR created this consortium to increase investment in research that promotes the judicious use of antibiotics and improves animal health and welfare.
-ICASA is an opportunity for partners from all stages of the animal agriculture supply chain to collaborate on projects that will drive actionable advances in commercial production.
+The International Consortium for Antimicrobial Stewardship in Agriculture (ICASA) advances research on antimicrobial stewardship in animal agriculture.
+This public-private partnership promotes the judicious use of antibiotics and improves animal welfare.